pyamsoft/home-button/README.md

 Home Button creates a single persistent notification that is accessable from any application as long as the notification drawer is expandable.

-## Ads and network usage

-Home Button requires the Internet and Network state permissions to only do one
-thing: load an optional AdMob interstitial ad.
-The interstital ad can be viewed if desired by selecting the redeem icon on the top right hand side of the screen.
-Aside from that single optional advertisement, Home Button does not access the internet or utilize device resources in any other way.

 ## Development

 Home Button is developed in the Open on GitHub at: